 HDMI 2.1 promises full dynamic frame by frame dynamic HDR.

-Highspeed HDMI cable is guaranteed to deliver 3G 10.2 Gbps video transmission or resolutions such as 4k UHD 60 Hz 8-bit 4:4:4, but be mindful of cable distance when delivering these types of resolutions and keep them under 7m - personally I’d advise 5m where possible.
+Highspeed HDMI Cable - is guaranteed to deliver 3G 10.2 Gbps video transmission or resolutions such as 4K UHD 60 Hz 8-bit 4:4:4.
+However you must be mindful of cable distance when delivering these types of resolutions and keep them under 7m.
+But it is advised to keep to 5m where possible.

-Now that we’re truly dealing with high bandwidth video transmission that requires the full capability of your highspeed cable which is 18 Gbps, your high speed cables are starting to fail and becoming intermittent in performance!
+Now that we’re truly dealing with high bandwidth video transmission that requires the full capability of your highspeed cable which is 18 Gbps, your may start to find your high speed cables starting to fail and becoming intermittent in performance!

-So 4k UHD content that is being delivered at 60 Hz 8-bit 4:4:4 or content that can deliver a wider colour gamut and HDR metadata such as 4k UHD 30 Hz 10-bit 4:4:4 and even the full promise of SKYQ 4k UHD 50 Hz 10-bit 4:2:0 you are likely to fall in to a few issues.
+So 4K UHD content that is being delivered at 60 Hz 8-bit 4:4:4 or content that can deliver a wider colour gamut and HDR metadata such as 4K UHD 30 Hz 10-bit 4:4:4 and even the full promise of SKYQ 4K UHD 50 Hz 10-bit 4:2:0 you are likely to start coming across intermittent or full failure issues.

-The new premium cable uses superior materials, improved wire management in terms of how each pair is twisted and soldered and added shielding to minimise Electro Magnetic Interference.
+The lastest Premium HDMI cable uses superior materials, improved wire management in terms of how each pair is twisted and soldered and added shielding to minimise Electro Magnetic Interference.

-Fundamentally, a basic high speed cable untwists the internal pairs before termination whereas the premium cable is twisted and soldered right up to the pin.
+Fundamentally, a basic high speed cable untwists the internal pairs before termination whereas, the Premium HDMI Cable is twisted and soldered right up to the pin.